tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 }
 {% endhighlight %}

 Let's assume this function gets exposed through a membrane as a wrapped function named `id`.
 Then, on the other side of the membrane, for any value `v`, we would like `id(v) === v` to hold.
+This can only be the case if membrane wraps `v` when passing it as an argument to `id` and then unwraps it again when passing it as the return value back to the client.

 Preserving identity usually requires membrane implementations to use caches to ensure that they only allocate a single canonical wrapper for every stateful value.
 To make sure these caches don't leak memory, implementations would use data structures like a [WeakHashMap](https://docs.oracle.com/javase/7/docs/api/java/util/WeakHashMap.html) in Java or a [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) in JavaScript.
 These maps hold only weak references to their keys and so do not prevent the objects from being garbage collected.

 ## Strengths and limitations

-To really be effective in isolating application sub-components, it is really critical that a membrane can intercept all possible interactions between objects of different sub-components.
+To really be effective in isolating application sub-components, it is crucial for a membrane to intercept **all** possible interactions between objects of the sub-components it is trying to isolate.
 In particular this requires the complete absence of mutable state that is globally visible across sub-components.
 In languages like JavaScript, this usually requires making sure the global environment is either made immutable or virtualized as well (see [Secure ECMAScript](https://github.com/agoric/SES) for a principled attempt to do this).
 In languages like Java, this usually requires avoiding static fields or dangerous APIs (see [Joe-E](https://code.google.com/archive/p/joe-e/) for a subset of Java that enforces such properties).

 One advantage of using membranes to isolate different parts of an application is that the objects on different sides of the membrane still reside in the same address space, and so can still communicate through standard programming abstractions such as method calls or field accesses.
 They can also share direct pointers to (usually immutable) shared state.
 This is very different from isolation through process-like abstractions, which introduce separate address spaces.
 This usually forces the use of inter-process communication (IPC) mechanisms, and usually requires redesigning the APIs of the sub-components of the application.
-For example, in browsers, another way of isolating different parts of a web application is through [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), which then requires explicit communication.
+For example, in browsers, another way of isolating different parts of a web application is through [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), which can only interact by asynchronous message passing.

 Because membranes operate within a single application's process and address space, they do __not__ protect against denial-of-service attacks or crashes of the isolated sub-components.